Skip to main content

 Calendar events

-Nodemailer can embed an iCalendar (.ics) file in an email so that calendar‑aware clients — Gmail, Outlook, Apple Mail, and others — show Add to calendar or Accept / Decline controls directly inside the message.
+Nodemailer can embed an iCalendar (.ics) file directly in an email.
+When recipients open the message in calendar-aware email clients such as Gmail, Outlook, or Apple Mail, they will see interactive controls like Add to calendar or Accept / Decline buttons.

 info